DeadmanXXXII/OFarm/README.md

 3. **Create the Program File**:

-    Create a file named `onionfinder.c` and paste the provided code:
+    Create a file named `OFarm.c` and paste the provided code:

     ```bash
-    nano onionfinder.c
+    nano OFarm.c
     ```

     - Paste the code into this file.